-Public Health Law Section 2164 provides medical and religious exemptions to immunization.
-A medical exemption form must be completed annually.
+Public Health Law Section 2164 provides medical exemptions to immunization.
+A medical exemption form must be completed annually by a New York State licensed physician.

 Full details on school immunization requirements are available at New York State Immunization Requirements for School Entrance/Attendance.